Athlete carrying a weight at dusk on a coastal hillside

 Interventions I use

 IV NAD+ for mitochondrial support and cognitive clarity.
 Peptide protocols for recovery and body composition where clinically appropriate.
 Targeted supplementation by lab result, not by trend.
-Strategic hormone optimization where the data and symptoms align.
+Strategic hormone optimization where data and symptoms align.
 Cold and heat protocol guidance based on recovery data.

 Where I draw the line